-- The Iraq and Afghanistan Service Grant is for students whose parent died as a result of military service in either Iraq or Afghanistan after September 11, 2001.
+- The Iraq and Afghanistan Service Grant is for students whose parents died as a result of military service in either Iraq or Afghanistan after Sept.
+11, 2001.

 - The FSEOG, the Federal Supplemental Educational Opportunity Grant Program, provides need-based grants for low-income undergraduate students.

 - Federal Pell Grants are for undergraduate students without an existing degree.